weiyuet/tidy-tuesday/README.md

 `#TidyTuesday` data sets provided by the `#R4DS Online Learning Community`. _A weekly social data project aimed at the R ecosystem_.

-Following and learning, and trying to copy and improve my own skills in R programming.
+Following and learning, and trying to improve my skills in `R programming`.

 Main repository: https://github.com/rfordatascience/tidytuesday